Key takeaways

 Important facts to know about dental insurance

 Dental costs without insurance continue to increase.
-The cost of a cleaning typically may be up to $200;8 normal silver fillings range from $133 to $213; root canals run from $862 to $1,535 depending on the tooth; and the average cost of a porcelain or ceramic substrate crown is currently $1,325 – 1,950.9
+The cost of a cleaning typically may be up to $200; normal cavity fillings range in cost from $200-$335; root canals cost about $1,200; and the average cost of a dental crown ranges from $800-$3,000.7,8,9,10

 Dental insurance can cover a range of costly care.
 An insurance plan can help make oral care more affordable by covering preventive cleanings and x-rays, restorative services like fillings and crowns, and even more serious oral surgery.
-Some plans even may cover orthodontia— among the most expensive treatments.
+Some plans even may cover orthodontia — among the most expensive treatments.
 And when you see a provider in your network, you’ll benefit from discounted rates.

 Dental insurance networks can help you find a quality dentist for your child.
 A comprehensive insurance plan can provide access to a large network of dentists nationwide, including pediatric dentists who are specially trained to work with children.
 The bigger the network, the more likely you are to find a provider you like close to home.
 How big a network do you need?
-For comparison, Guardian network has more than 130,000 providers nationally.10
+For comparison, Guardian network has more than 130,000 providers nationally.11

 There are two basic types of plans.
-A Dental PPO will give you a greater choice of dentists without referrals; a Dental HMO will likely lower your overall cost of care, but you may have to go further to find a provider in your network.
+A Dental PPO will give you a greater choice of dentists without referrals; a Dental HMO will likely lower your overall cost of care — but you may have to go further to find a provider in your network.

 It’s easy to get dental coverage at work, or on your own